alin1k/React-ToDoList/README.md

 Deleting items from the list was causing problems with checked items because checkboxes were separated from these items.
 So, to solve this problem, I have updated the state to save items as objects containing a text field and a checked value (true/false).
 Now whenever a change is made to the item's text or the item's checked value, the state gets updated correctly.

-By adding Redux, things got a lot more easier and I got rid of the listUtils.js file that contained some functions that helped update the state of the app.
+By adding Redux, things got a lot easier and I got rid of the listUtils.js file that contained some functions that helped update the state of the app.

 ### Moving a checked item to the end of the list